nimblehq/ios-templates/.github/wiki/Self-Hosted-Github-Actions.md

 ## MacStadium Set Up

 A freshly rented MacStadium does not include all the tools needed to start a GitHub Actions for iOS development.

-The following steps are required to install all the dependencies.
+To install all the dependencies, follow these required steps:

 1. Download Xcode and Xcode Command Line Tool from [https://developer.apple.com/xcode/](https://developer.apple.com/xcode/)